sausheong/uc/README.md

 uc
 ```

-This starts a REPL (Read-Eval-Print Loop) with enhanced features:
+This starts a REPL (Read-Eval-Print Loop) with enhanced features.
+The prompt shows the current OS and LLM provider being used.

 ```
 uc (macOS 15.5) - Ollama (llama3.2)